Port Stanley Beach: 14 Best Things to Do This Summer (2023)

 Other Beaches Near Port Stanley

-Situated on the Lake Erie North Shore, Port Stanley is not far from some other well known beach towns.
+Situated on the northern shores of Lake Erie, Port Stanley Beach is not far from some other well known beach towns.

-Port Bruce and Port Bruce Provincial Park are a short 20 minute drive east of Port Stanley.
+Port Bruce and Port Bruce Provincial Park are a short 20 minute drive east of Port Stanley Beach.

-Still further east you will find Long Point Provincial Park, Turkey Point Provincial Park and many other beach towns as you continue east on the north shore.
+Still further east you will find Long Point Provincial Park, Turkey Point Provincial Park and many other small town beaches as you continue east on the Lake Erie North Shore.
 Each offers something unique and is worthy of a visit.

-Our Wrap Up: Complete Guide to Port Stanley
+Our Wrap Up: Complete Beach Guide to Port Stanley